 Some dogs can easily be trained to refuse food from a stranger using the “leave it” command.

-1. I hold a treat in my right hand, let the dog sniff it, then tell her “leave it” and close my hand.
+- I hold a treat in my right hand, let the dog sniff it, then tell her “leave it” and close my hand.

 This sounds more difficult than it is.
-Some dogs will learn this in a day, others might require more time.
+Some dogs will learn this in a day; others might require more time.

 Teaching a dog “leave it” will not work for all dogs.
-My Pitbull learned this quickly and always responds; she will not take food that I do not give to her.
+My pit bull learned this quickly and always responds; she will not take food that I do not give to her.
 My Schnauzer, on the other hand, will obey if I am present but forgets about me as soon as I am out of the picture.

 How do you reinforce training for a dog that does not respond to “leave it”?

 - It may help to train your dog to take food only from the bowl.
-Have a visitor to your house offer her a treat by hand, and when she starts to takes it, tell her “no” and take her to her bowl to eat a treat.
+Have a visitor at your house offer her a treat by hand, and when she starts to take it, tell her “no” and take her to her bowl to eat a treat.
 (If you use this method and it does work, you have to make sure you take your dog´s bowl with her if she is boarded, hospitalized, etc. If you do not, she may not eat.)

 - Use a slip collar (choke chain) and attach it before taking the dog for a stroll throughout the yard.
-Let the dog stop to sniff bait placed in the yard by a stranger, but as soon as he goes to eat it pull up on the collar and say “no”.
-When the dog loses interest in the bait, it is a good idea to give him a treat and lots of praise.
+Let the dog stop to sniff bait placed in the yard by a stranger, but as soon as he goes to eat it, pull up on the collar and say “no.” When the dog loses interest in the bait, it is a good idea to give him a treat and lots of praise.
 (This may take longer than teaching the “leave it” command, but the amount of time required will vary depending on the dog.)